D-Robotics/hobot_chatbot/README.md

 - Confirm that the RDK is the 4GB RAM version
 - The RDK has been flashed with the Ubuntu 20.04 system image
-- The audio board is correctly connected to the RDK X3, with headphones or speakers plugged into the headphone jack
+- The audio board is correctly connected to the RDK, with headphones or speakers plugged into the headphone jack
 - Install transformers with the command `pip3 install transformers -i https://pypi.tuna.tsinghua.edu.cn/simple`
 - Update hobot-dnn with the command `sudo apt update; sudo apt install hobot-dnn`

 ## Robot Assembly

-1. Connect the microphone board to the RDK X3 40PIN GPIO interface.
+1. Connect the microphone board to the RDK 40PIN GPIO interface.
 The physical connection should appear as shown in the image below:

     ![x3pi_mic](./imgs/x3pi_mic.png)